Iron Age

-The duration of the Iron Age varies depending on the region under consideration.
-It is defined by archaeological convention.
-The "Iron Age" begins locally when the production of iron or steel has advanced to the point where iron tools and weapons replace their bronze equivalents in common use.
-In the Ancient Near East, this transition took place in the wake of the Bronze Age collapse, in the 12th century BC.
-The technology soon spread throughout the Mediterranean Basin region and to South Asia (Iron Age in India) between the 12th and 11th century BC.
-Its further spread to Central Asia, Eastern Europe, and Central Europe is somewhat delayed, and Northern Europe was not reached until around the start of the 5th century BC.
+In Anatolia and the Caucasus, or Southeast Europe, the Iron Age began c.
+1300 BC.
+In the ancient Near East, this transition occurred simultaneously with the Late Bronze Age collapse, during the 12th century BC.
+The technology soon spread throughout the Mediterranean basin region and to South Asia between the 12th and 11th centuries BC.
+Its further spread to Central Asia, Eastern Europe, and Central Europe was somewhat delayed, and Northern Europe was not reached until c. the 5th century BC.